ballerburg9005/docker-arm-lighttpd-alpine-mariadb-php-tor/README.md

 The following instructions assume that you are cross-compiling on your Linux PC for some ARM box.
 I am using a repurposed Android TV Box running LibreELEC, but it should also work without issues on Rasperry Pi, Odroid, Wetek, S805/S812/S905 devices, etc. Maybe you need to use armv7 for older boxes.

 Please note that I have not included any of the typical docker setup-scripts on purpose.
 They break easily with future versions, and checking them for loopholes and errors is very tedious to the user.
 Quite frankly, autosetup scripts are a totally fragile and untransparent mess.
-If you find this repo 5 years from now, just put in alpine:6.1something and it probably will all still be working - unlike all the other docker images out there still running PHP5.
+If you find this repo 5 years from now, just put in alpine:6.1something and it probably will all still be working - unlike the other docker images out there still running PHP5.

 ## Build setup on your PC
 * Use root account for all commands